youtube/cobalt/src/starboard/doc/howto_decode_to_texture.md

    texture/surface handle to render the video frame as it wishes.

-5. When the application is finished using the `SbDecodeTarget` that it has aquired through the `SbPlayerGetCurrentFrame()` function, it will call `SbDecodeTargetRelease()` on it.
+5. When the application is finished using the `SbDecodeTarget` that it has acquired through the `SbPlayerGetCurrentFrame()` function, it will call `SbDecodeTargetRelease()` on it.
 The Starboard platform implementation should ensure that the `SbDecodeTarget` object returned by `SbPlayerGetCurrentFrame()` remains valid until the corresponding call to